LeRubix/VaporClient/README.md

 ## How To Use

+1. Install the installer from the [latest release](https://github.com/LeRubix/VaporClient/releases/latest)
-1. Run the Installer
+2. Run the Installer.exe
-2. The program will automatically run once installed
+3. The program will automatically open once installed
-3. The program can then be found on your desktop, the start menu, or C:\Users\USERNAME\AppData\Local\Programs\VaporClient
+4. The program can then be found on your desktop, the start menu, or C:\Users\USERNAME\AppData\Local\Programs\VaporClient
+5. Enter your IGDB credentials on the onboarding screen
+6. Click on any game in the store or add your own game in the library

 ## Future Plans:
 1. A centralised game database on a server that clients automatically update